learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

   class variable.
 - A patient is instantiated with a name and be saved in the `@@all` array.
-- The `Patient` class needs an instance method, `#new_appointment`, that takes in an argument of a doctor and a date and creates a new `Appointment`.
+- The `Patient` class needs an instance method, `#new_appointment`, that takes in a date and an instance of the `Doctor` class and creates a new `Appointment`.
 The `Appointment` should know that it belongs to the patient.
 - The `Patient` class needs an instance method, `#appointments`, that iterates through the `Appointment`s array and returns `Appointment`s that belong to the